The annual consumer price index for urban consumers in the U.S. can be accessed here.

 Consumer Price Index

 The Consumer Price Index (CPI) began in 1919 under the Bureau of Labor Statistics and is published every month.
 The CPI for all urban consumers includes urban households in Metropolitan Statistical Areas and regions with over 2,500 inhabitants, as well as non-farm consumers living in rural regions.
 This index was established in 1978 and includes about 80 percent of the U.S. population.
-The monthly CPI of urban consumers in the United States increased from 237.11 in February 2016 to 243.60 in February 2017.
-For these consumers, CPI can also differ between regions, with a high of 254.85 in the Northeastern region as of 2016.
-The CPI in the United States has increased steadily over the past two decades from 140.3 in 1992 to 237.02 in 2015.
-A forecast of the CPI expects this positive trend to continue, reaching 264.28 by 2020.
-The CPI of the nation’s education had increased by 2.8 percent but had drastically decreased for fuels and gasoline, declining by 10.3 percent and 19.9 percent, respectively, in the last year.
-In July 2015, costs of recreation, new cars, tobacco, and personal care had increased but prices for clothing, medical care, and household furniture had decreased.
-Comparatively, the CPI in Hong Kong reached 100.6 in 2015.
+The monthly CPI of urban consumers in the United States increased from 247.87 in January 2018 to 251.71 in January 2019.
+For these consumers, CPI can also differ between regions, with a high of 265.14 in the Northeastern region as of 2018.
+The CPI in the United States has increased steadily over the past two decades from 140.3 in 1992 to 251.11 in 2018.
+A forecast of the CPI expects this positive trend to continue, reaching 279.71 by 2023.
+As of December 2018, the CPI of the nation’s education had increased by 2.6 percent.
+In December 2018, costs of recreation, rent, housing, and medical care had increased but prices for clothing, gasoline, and personal computers had decreased.
+Comparatively, the CPI in Hong Kong reached 104.5 in 2017.